denis-mludek/kaiju/README.md

 # Components: step by step guide

 `kaiju` adds the concept of encapsulated components to `snabbdom`'s pure functional virtual dom.
-Standard Virtual nodes and components are composed to build a `Vnode` tree that can scale in size and complexity.
+Standard Virtual nodes and components are composed to build a `VNode` tree that can scale in size and complexity.
-A `Vnode` is what you get when calling `snabbdom`'s `h` function for instance.
+A `VNode` is what you get when calling `snabbdom`'s `h` function for instance.

-A component is simply a function that takes an option object as an argument and returns a `Vnode` ready to be used inside its parent children, i.e, this is a valid array of `Vnodes`:
+A component is simply a function that takes an option object as an argument and returns a `VNode` ready to be used inside its parent children, i.e, this is a valid array of `VNodes`:

 ```ts
 [